zeleneyabluko/mxml_bot/README.md

 This is a learning project
 It contains the Telegram bot written in Go through the use of cobra-cli framework.
-(work in progress, it doesn't does anything useful so far)
+(work in progress, it doesn't do anything useful so far)

 Commands available: